ducbaovn/vdc-test/product-service/README.md

 }
 ```
 ### Models
 This class extends bookshelf model for ORM using.
+It is "Data Source" in image above
 ```
 export declare abstract class BaseModel<T> extends BaseModel_base<any> {
     private static generateUuid;